 Manage content items

+As part of managing content items, you can provide and maintain appropriate metadata.
 Accurate and complete metadata can improve the display of your content on a site and in search results.
-Use the following best practices for preparing and publishing your datasets.

 Manage an item

 You can edit basic details for an item and manage certain settings in the item's content workspace.
 To edit item details, you must be an organization administrator, an item owner, or a member of an edit group to which the item is shared.
-If an item is shared with an edit group (shared update group), any member of that group can edit it.
+If an item is shared with a shared update group, any member of that group can edit it.

-In the workspace, select the Save button (in the lower corner) to save changes made on each pane before browsing to a different pane.
+In the workspace, click the Save button (in the lower corner) to save changes made on each pane before browsing to a different pane.

 To manage an item, complete the following steps: